lucaslattion/DAI-2023-24-Practical-work-3-Lucas-Lattion-and-Romain-Humair/README.md

 In this diagram:
 - The **Client** initially sends a 'GET-LAST' request to the **Server** using UDP port 5051.
-- If the packet is lost, the client waits for 2 seconds (timeout) and then retries the request.
+- If the packet is lost, the client waits for 3 seconds (timeout) and then retries the request.
-- This retry mechanism occurs up to 5 times.
+- This retry mechanism occurs up to 1 time.
-- Upon successful receipt of the request, the Server responds with the requested data using UDP port 5052.
+- Upon successful receipt of the request, the Server responds with the requested data using UDP port 5051.

 This sequence effectively demonstrates how the system handles packet loss with a timeout and retry strategy, ensuring reliability in the data communication process.